hamoudi8080/Booking-System/README.md

 as a continous learner, this project is aimed for self traning to enhance and grow my skills.

 the project is a kind of big and include functionalities all the way from front-end to backend. to protect my api endpoints, i am using jwt.. more details about it, go to client folder > readme.md file

+images are saved on local storage, but it can also be saved in containers blob in azure cloud. this is an option.

 client must be authenticated against database. client must be authorized to have access to a certain functionality.